Benefits of Transcription, Its Types, and the Easiest Way to Transcribe Audio to Text

 Audio transcription has become an essential part of the daily grind for many businesses and individuals.
 The demand for transcription is expanding as more and more activities switch from textual information to other forms of media, such as video or audio.
 However, written reports are still required for an efficient transfer of data.

 Luckily for us, manual audio transcription services are increasing the usability and accessibility of audio transcription and saving time and money along the way.
-But to effectively employ audio transcription, we must first understand the various types and applications for which each type is most appropriate.
+However, to effectively employ audio transcription, we must first understand the various types and applications for which each type is most appropriate.

 What Is Transcription?